sshyran/beckett/docs/index.md

 - Automatic URL routing for RESTful interaction to your resources.
 - Hypermedia relationship links are automagically resolved into python methods.
 - Supports hypermedia response formats such as JSONAPI and HAL.
 [IN DEV]
 - Works out of the box, but each resource is completely configurable.
-[IN DEV]

 🏗 Status
 ----------